 - Is it factually correct, on message, and aligned with the content strategy?

 - Does it conform to the style guide and does it adopt the right voice and tone?
 (Check out our guide for how to write a style guide.)

 - Is it plagiarized?

-All reviewers should give their feedback on the draft.
+The Content Editor should give their feedback on the draft.
 It’s best to leave comments right on the page within an article.
-Google docs is an excellent tool for sharing drafts with everyone involved and for leaving and responding to comments.
+Google doc is an excellent tool for sharing drafts with everyone involved and for leaving and responding to comments.

-The writer looks at their reviewers’ feedback, makes changes to the article, and sends back a new version of the article.
-She may need to speak to a reviewer for clarification; it’s better to discuss unclear points in person than to get stuck in a feedback loop.
+The writer looks at their reviewers’ feedback, makes changes to the article, and sends back a new version of the draft.
+They may need to speak to a reviewer for clarification; it’s better to discuss unclear points in person than to get stuck in a feedback loop.

 Blog posts are iterative.
 There can be a lot of back and forth between writers and reviewers before the final draft is ready for publishing.